Xiaoyang0118/xiaoyang0118.github.io/_pages/about.md

 # Honors and Awards
 - Young Elite of G20 Entrepreneurs’ Alliance, 2025.
-- Young Elite of China Association for Science and Technology, 2024.
+- Young Elite Scientists by China Association for Science and Technology, 2024.
 - Outstanding Research Fellow in Shenzhen, 2024.
 - Incentive Program for Scientific and Technical Papers in the Field of Information and Communication, China Communications Society, 2024.
 - Best Paper Award of IEEE 4th International Symposium on Joint Communications & Sensing, 2024.